euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 When a vault detects that `msg.sender` is the CVC, it should call back into the CVC to retrieve the current execution context using `getExecutionContext`.
 This will tell the vault two things:

-* The `context` which is a copy of the current `executionContext` which consists of five fields:
-** The `batchDepth` which indicates current depth of nested batches.
-If the `batchDepth` is greater than `0`, the account/vault status checks are considered to be deferred.
-** The `checksLock` which indicates state of the account/vault status checks reentrancy lock.
-If `checksLock` is `true`, the account/vault status checks are in progress.
-** The `impersonateLock` which indicates state of the impersonation reentrancy lock.
-If `impersonateLock` is `true`, the it means `impersonate()` function is currently being executed.
-** The `onBehalfOfAccount` which indicates the account that has been authenticated by the CVC.
+* The `onBehalfOfAccount` which indicates the account that has been authenticated by the CVC.
 The vault should consider this the "true" value of `msg.sender` for authorisation purposes.
-** `reserved` which is reserved for gas optimization purposes.
 * The `controllerEnabled` which indicates whether or not the `controllerToCheck` vault address, with which the function has been invoked, is currently enabled as a controller for the current `onBehalfOfAccount` account.
 This information is only considered valid when `getExecutionContext` is invoked with `controllerToCheck` set to non-zero address.
 When `controllerToCheck` is set to zero address (which optimizes gas consumption), the value returned is always `false`.
 This information is needed if the vault is performing an operation (such as a borrow) that requires it to be the controller for an account.

 ### CVC Contract Privileges